If you want to get paid to test websites and apps, you actually have to be a computer genius.

 Just kidding.
 That's what a lot of people think but it's actually not true at all.

-Getting paid to test websites is pretty much the upgraded version of filling out surveys for cash.
+In fact, getting paid to test websites is pretty much just the upgraded version of filling out surveys for cash.
 However, instead of answering questions about products, you'll be helping with the functionality, usability, and design of a website or app.

-You will be making the web a less buggy, more functional, better place!
-That's exciting, isn't it?
+Basically, you'll be making the web a less buggy, more functional, better place, all while making money at the same time!

 The obvious answer here is that you test websites, but what does that mean?

-Here's everything you might need to get started testing websites and apps:
+Here's everything you might need to get started testing websites and apps online:

 - A computer, keyboard, and mouse